wavey0x/dns-bot/README.md

      cp .env.example .env
      ```

-   - Supply the same variables and values as github actions secrets within your repository's settings.[^1]
+   - Supply the same variables and values as GitHub Actions secrets within your repository's settings.[^1]

-   - Update `config.json` with your settings:
+   - Update `config.json` with your settings.
+The config file is now read directly by the Worker (no need for environment variable secrets for domain config):

      ```json
      {
-       "domains": ["domain1.com", "domain2.com"],
+       "domains": [
+         {
+           "name": "domain1.com",
+           "suppressNonIpSoaAlerts": true,
+           "suppressCertAlerts": false,
+           "suppressIpChangeAlerts": false,
+           "criticalChangeWindowMinutes": 10
+         },
+         {
+           "name": "domain2.com",
+           "suppressCertAlerts": false,
+           "suppressIpChangeAlerts": false,
+           "criticalChangeWindowMinutes": 10
+         }
+       ],
        "cron": "*/5 * * * *",
        "kvNamespace": {
          "id": "your-kv-namespace-id"
-       },
-       "suppressSOAAlerts": true
        }
+     }
      ```

    > **Note:** Each domain you want to monitor must be explicitly listed in the `domains` array.
-Subdomains are not automatically monitored - if you want to monitor a subdomain, add it to the list (e.g., `["domain.com", "sub.domain.com"]`).
+Subdomains are not automatically monitored - if you want to monitor a subdomain, add it to the list (e.g., `"name": "sub.domain.com"`).

    - Get your Cloudflare API token[^2]